Sewer56/dlang-prs/README.md

 # Benchmarks

-A set of benchmarks is available at [Benchmarks.md](./Benchmarks.md).
+A set of old/legacy benchmarks is available at [Benchmarks.md](./Benchmarks.md).

-Please note that the benchmarks are outdated and thus no longer representative of the compressor.
-Both compression and decompression speed has increased slightly since the taking of these benchmarks.

-The legacy benchmarks are provided as reference since they are useful.
+Please note that the benchmarks are outdated and no longer representative.
+Legacy benchmarks are provided because they contain interesting data such as performance scaling across window sizes.

+Since 19-Sep-2019, there is now a new benchmark project, `csharp-prs-benchmark` :

+`csharp-prs-benchmark.Tests.Model` is`s01_P1.bin` in legacy benchmark.
+`csharp-prs-benchmark.Tests.ObjectLayout` is `VECTOR_LOCATOR.DFF` in legacy benchmark.

 # The End